 This is the second example of an InnerLifeSkills deepened value question.
-Our coaches receive 6 pages of notes on deepening the value questions and methods because this is such an important part of coaching.
+Our coaches receive six pages of notes on deepening the value questions and methods because this is an important part of coaching.

 If you don’t find somebody’s why you can’t find their way.
-Please don’t make the mistake of trying to use your why, or your reason to motivate someone else to take action.
+Please don’t make the mistake of using your why (your reason) to motivate someone else to take action.